 By realms, I mean other genres.

-There wasn't a lot of that over the last month.
-Most of the month was spent editing the novel.
+There wasn't a lot over the last month.
+Most of the month was spent editing The Blue Gem.
 Outside of that, I seemed to live in the world of college basketball, men's and women's.

 The Boise State Broncos women's basketball team again made it to the NCAA tournament, losing a close game in the first round.
 And I've been deep into the world of march madness, writing quite a few articles about the men's side of things over on my blog.